+Turning Point

 Aug.
-1946 Started stamping business We became a partner factory for Toyota Motor Corp. in 1946 and launched our stamping business in 1949.
+1946 Started stamping business

+We became a partner factory for Toyota Motor Corp. in 1946 and launched our stamping business in 1949.
 We delivered the wheel caps for Toyopet, the first passenger car after World War II.
-Production of radiator grilles, oil pans, trunk hinges, etc. followed in
+Production of radiator grilles, oil pans, trunk hinges, etc. followed in succession.

 Sep.
-1947 While Pacific Industries was facing difficulties due to postwar labor disputes, Pacific Shoko, established by Tetsuya Ogawa, who later became the third president, grew and increased its orders, later merging with Pacific Industrial Co., Ltd.

-1960~ Expanded plants and businesses in Japan The Nishi Ogaki Plant was set up in 1960, with two more factories built in the 1970s to expand the valve business.
+1947 While Pacific Industries was facing difficulties due to postwar labor disputes, Pacific Shoko, established by Tetsuya Ogawa, who later became the third president, grew and increased its orders, later merging with Pacific Industrial Co., Ltd. Turning Point 1960 Expanded plants and businesses in Japan The Nishi Ogaki Plant was set up in 1960, with two more factories built in the 1970s to expand the valve business.
 A foundation for future growth was established by expanding domestic factories and businesses, including the start of the control device business in 1970, the plastic molding business in 1979, the electronics business in 1981, and the stamping die and mold business in 1982.
 Nov.
-1960 Set up the Nishi Ogaki Plant and expanded the stamping Aug.
+1960 Set up the Nishi Ogaki Plant and expanded the stamping business Aug.
 1970 Listed in the Tokyo and Nagoya Stock Exchanges, 1st Sections Nov.
 1972 Set up the Kita Ogaki Plant in November 1972 and the Mino Plant in September 1977 to expand the valve business

 Sep.
-1982 Set up the Yoro Plant specializing in the manufacturing of stamping dies and molds

-1970-1980s Implemented diversified management We worked on new fields such as housing equipment, food equipment, and mechatronics, including a 5-3-0 plan aimed at achieving 30% sales in non-automotive fields.
-Subsequently, the technology from the mechatronics business led to TPMS and
+1982 Set up the Yoro Plant specializing in the manufacturing of stamping dies and molds Turning Point 1970-1980s Implemented diversified management We worked on new fields such as housing equipment, food equipment, and mechatronics, including a 5-3-0 plan aimed at achieving 30% sales in non-automotive fields.
+Subsequently, the technology from the mechatronics business led to TPMS and loT products.
+Turning Point Jun.

-Jun.
 1984 Established first overseas base We established Pacific Valve (Taiwan) Co., Ltd. in Taiwan in 1984 as the first overseas base for our valve business.
-After that. we promoted globalization by expanding our bases into South Korea, the US, Thailand, China, Belgium, and France.
-May.
-1987 Established Pacific Valve Industrial Co., Ltd. in South Korea Jul.
-1988 Established Pacific Industries USA Inc. in the US Mar.
-1989 Established Pacific Industries (Thailand) Co., Ltd. in Thailand Nov.
-1990 Set up the Higashi Ogaki Plant as a plant specializing in the manufacturing of plastic molding products Jul.
-1999 Established Pacific Manufacturing Ohio, Inc. in the US
+After that, we promoted globalization by expanding our bases into South Korea, the US, Thailand, China, Belgium, and France.
+May.1987 Established Pacific Valve Industrial Co., Ltd. in South Korea Jul.
+1988 Established Pacific Industries USA Inc. in the US